IoannaKapodistria/SageMath/README.md

 ## Jupyter Notebook

-Mathematical exercises along with their solutions using a Python-based language software.
+Mathematical exercises along with their solutions using a Python-based language software, SageMath.

 Topics:
 * Linear algebra